 If your child is unwell or has an accident in school we will contact you.
 It may be necessary for you to come and collect your child.
 Please ensure that all the contact telephone numbers we have are up to date, if your details change please inform the office.

 The school gate is opened at 8:40 for children whose surnames begin with letters A-K and 8:50 for surnames L-Z.

 How can I help my child settle into school?

 Bring your child into school on time and with everything that they need for the day.
-Some children find it quite upsetting if they arrive late or have forgotten something eg their water bottle or PE kit.
+Some children find it quite upsetting if they arrive late or have forgotten something eg their water bottle.

 What else can I do?